Samuel-Menear/azure-labs/az-104/lab-04-implement-virtual-networking/README.md

 ## Infrastructure as Code

 CoreServicesVnet was created via the portal and exported as an ARM template.
-ManufacturingVnet was created by modifying that template — demonstrating a realistic IaC workflow.
+ManufacturingVnet was created by modifying that template, demonstrating a realistic IaC workflow.

 To redeploy the CoreServicesVnet: